-Task Area Congruence Score: 3 There is no congruence between the structures of ministries and those of parliamentary committees.
+There is no congruence between the structures of ministries and those of parliamentary committees.
 The number of parliamentary committees is limited to eight (up from six in 2008) while there are 25 to 30 ministries or state secretaries.
-This rule set up in 1958 was meant as, and resulted in, a limitation of deputies' power to follow and control each ministry's activities closely and precisely.
-The 2007 to 2008 constitutional reform permitted a slight increase in the number of committees, and allowed the establishment of committees dealing with European affairs.
+This rule introduced in 1958 was meant as, and resulted in, a limitation of deputies' power to follow and control each ministry's activities closely and precisely.
+The 2007-08 constitutional reform permitted a slight increase in the number of committees, and allowed the establishment of committees dealing with European affairs.